There are three general ways an attacker may subvert serverless function logic:

 In order to help secure serverless functions from application layer attacks, PureSec launched the world’s first and most comprehensive serverless security platform in April 2018.
 The platform provides tight integration into the serverless CI/CD process through a unique static analyzer which flags and automatically remediates over-permissive IAM roles, detects known vulnerable 3rd. party dependencies, as well as application secrets that are stored insecurely in the code.

-The capabilities of the PureSec serverless security platform mitigate the risks related to items #1 and #3 above, however, we didn’t want to stop there - today, we are announcing a new capability available as an alpha-release to select customers - Function Code Integrity Protection.
+The capabilities of the PureSec serverless security platform mitigate the risks related to items #1 and #3 above, however, we didn’t want to stop there - today, we are announcing a new capability available as an alpha-release to select customers - Function Code Integrity for AWS Lambda security.

 The purpose of this capability is to provide code integrity and visibility through continuous monitoring of deployed (and executed) functions.
 When PureSec customers integrate our platform into their CI/CD process, the platform will perform code signing on scanned/deployed functions.
 The platform will then perform periodic checks of the deployed functions, to make sure that they match their known signature.
 In addition, PureSec will provide alerts on unknown/rogue functions, or functions with different code integrity signatures.
 Similar checks will occur periodically on invoked functions - in order to make sure that they were not tampered with.